About IBS Clinics

 Dip BCNH MBANT CNHC

-Paula’s working career began as a professional dancer, dance teacher and later a Pilates instructor.
+Paula’s working career began as a professional dancer, then as a dance teacher and later a Pilates instructor.

 In her early twenties, she suffered from a sudden unexpected decline in health.
 She experienced persistent chronic symptoms.
 These included systemic muscular pain, digestive issues and debilitating arthritis.
 There was no obvious cause.